curiosag/picoservice/README.md

 The main issue was the decision that a function is one actor, a function call are messages to this actor, several calls go to the same actor.
 So there must be some logic per actor to maintain those messages from different souces, correlate them with results from subsequent actors and send the results to the proper recipients.

-It proved possible, but too complicated IMHO.
+An implementation without event sourcing proved possible, but already too complicated IMHO.
+Actors became quite complex, making them bad candidates for event sourcing.

-It seems more promising to represent the computation as a data structure that grows as the computation progresses.
+It seems more promising to represent the computation as a data structure that grows as the computation progresses, its elements being executions of functions, as can be seen in [this branch](https://github.com/curiosag/picoservice/tree/MoreMicro) (only the recursive sum sample is implemented).

 ### thanks & credits